 Where the river meets the coast, a designated Important Bird Area sees significant numbers of Black Scoter in the summertime.
 Additionally, 3000 beluga whales, part of the planet’s highest concentration, gather to give birth in the estuary.
 A few short months later, polar bears congregate in anticipation of sea ice formation.

 With very little human use within the entire watershed, the landscape bears few visible signs of human impact.
 However, while major industrial projects have yet to make a mark, the situation may soon change as the northward push for mineral resources increases.

-In an effort to preserve the essence of Manitoba’s last undammed great river, CPAWS is working with First Nations, local residents and industries to encourage the province to launch a consultation process with the ultimate goal of ensuring the watershed remains ecologically fully-functioning while safeguarding the opportunity for sustainable businesses which benefit regional people.
+In an effort to preserve the essence of this wild, undammed river, CPAWS is working with First Nations, local residents and industries to encourage the province to launch a consultation process with the ultimate goal of ensuring the watershed remains ecologically fully-functioning while safeguarding the opportunity for sustainable businesses which benefit regional people.

 Public awareness and support has proven to be an incredibly effective tool in the process of achieving protected areas in Manitoba.
 To read updates about this campaign and see relevant action alerts, please visit our news and take action sections.

 The landscape of the seal river watershed erupts into a symphony of colour as river meets tundra, stone and sky on a crisp autumn day.
 Photo by Joshua Pearlman